Sim2Real for Soft Robotic Fish via Differentiable Simulation: Related Work

 \subsection{Differentiable soft-body simulators}

-Our work is also relevant to the recent developments of robotic simulators, particularly for soft robots. \cite{geilinger2020add} present a differentiable multi-body dynamics solver that is able to handle frictional contact for rigid and deformable objects. \cite{coevoet2017software} notably present a non-differentiable framework for modeling, simulation, and control of soft-bodied robots using continuum mechanics for modeling the robotic components and using Lagrange multipliers for boundary conditions like actuators and contacts.
+Our work is also relevant to the recent developments of robotic simulators, particularly for soft robots.
+Geilinger et al. \cite{geilinger2020add} present a differentiable multi-body dynamics solver that is able to handle frictional contact for rigid and deformable objects.
+Coevoet et al. \cite{coevoet2017software} notably present a non-differentiable framework for modeling, simulation, and control of soft-bodied robots using continuum mechanics for modeling the robotic components and using Lagrange multipliers for boundary conditions like actuators and contacts.
 Most related to our work are the recent works on differentiable soft-body and fluid simulators~\cite{du2020stokes,du2021diffpd,hahn2019real2sim,hu2019difftaichi,hu2019chainqueen,huang2021plasticine,ma2021diffaqua}.
-These papers develop numerical methods for computing gradients in a traditional soft-body or fluid simulator.
+These papers develop numerical methods for computing gradients in a traditional simulators.
 Furthermore, they demonstrate the power of gradient information in robotics applications, e.g., system identification or trajectory optimization.
-Most of the works present simulation results only, with ChainQueen~\cite{hu2019chainqueen} and Real2Sim~\cite{hahn2019real2sim} the two notable exceptions that discuss real-world soft-robot applications.
+Most of the works present simulation results only, with ChainQueen~\cite{hu2019chainqueen} and Real2Sim~\cite{hahn2019real2sim} being two notable exceptions that discuss real-world soft-robot applications.
 Notably, \cite{hahn2019real2sim} optimizes visco-elastic material parameters of a finite element simulation to approximate the dynamic deformations of real-world soft objects, such as an open-loop controlled tendon-driven crawling robot.
+Bern et al. \cite{bern2020soft} have also demonstrated the use of differentiable simulation to learn from a quasi-static data set for the purpose of optimizing open-loop control inputs.
+Dubied et al. \cite{dubied2022sim} is the most recent example that demonstrates sim2real matching for a soft robotic fish tail, shows system identification on a passive structure for just the Young's modulus, and investigates the mismatch in damping between reality and simulation.
+In this previous work, the fish tail actuation is simulated using a simplified muscle model and only one design is shown whereas in this paper, the pressure boundary condition is simulated exactly as fabricated for each pneumatic chamber geometry for three different designs.
+Simulating the pneumatic chambers improves accuracy and allows for physically-plausible Young's moduli and Poisson ratios to be identified.
+In this current work, we further demonstrate that the gradient-based optimization can be carried out to higher dimensional design spaces that include more than one material parameter.